-October also saw the introduction of a helicopter especially designed for ground support-the Huey Cobra.
+Cobra.
 This gunship, with advanced weapons systems, slim silhouette, high speed and maneuverability began combat operations in 1st Aviation Brigade units.

-The 4th Infantry Division started Operation MacArthur in Pleiku Province during the month.
-Also the 3rd Battalion (Airborne), 503rd Infantry arrived at Qui Nhon to further increase U.S. strength in the Republic.
+The 4th Infantry Division started Operation MacArthur in Pleiku Province and the 7th Squadron, Highlands during the month.
+Also the 3rd Battalion (Airborne), 503rd Infantry arrived at Qui Nhon.

-Communist activity included a North Vietnamese Army regiment's attack on an ARVN regiment at Song Be with the North Vietnamese coming out on the short end of the battle.
+Communist activity included a North Vietnam Army regiment's attack on an ARVN regiment at Song Be with the North Vietnamese coming out on the short end of the battle.
 ARVN losses were only 10 killed to the Communists' 130.